okbel/basicAPI/README.md

 Everyone needs an API these days, am I right?
 So, this is a basic API (as the name says) with a nice M(V)C structure.

-Built with Express and Mongoose
+Built with Express and Mongoose, and ES6 Promises

 **'Cause if you liked it, then you should have put a star on it.**